-We encourage volunteers to bring along their children to enjoy the great outdoors, as long as there is a parent or guardian to supervise them throughout the session – as we cannot take responsibility to look after children.
+We encourage volunteers to bring along their children to enjoy the great outdoors, as long as there is a parent or guardian to supervise them throughout the session.
+As we have a responsibility to look after the volunteer group as a whole we cannot provide one to one supervision of children.

 Do the work sessions still run in bad weather?

 If there is a little light rain, or short showers, the session may still go ahead – as we do have a sheltered seating area to wait it out.
 However if there is heavy prolonged rain, or strong winds/snow etc we will likely cancel as it’s not so much fun gardening under those conditions!

 How accessible is the garden for people with mobility difficulties?